benhemingway/tauchenHussey/README.md

     y,transition = tauchenHussey(n,rho,sigma,mmu = avg)

-Since this is intended to map a log-normal AR(1) process, to make it follow a log normal distribution with mean mmu, you need to take the exponential of the nodes:
+Since this is intended to map a normal distribution AR(1) process, to make it follow a log normal distribution with mean mmu, you need to take the exponential of the nodes:

     y = exp(y)